• Skip to primary navigation

 Easy steps

-dry ingredients whisked in a bowl
+dry ingredients whisked in a bowl.

-tortilla dough in bowl
+tortilla dough in a bowl.

-Then, stir in an egg and egg white.
+Step #2: Stir in an egg and egg white.
 Use your hands to knead if necessary.

-The dough should be the consistency of soft play-dough and may be a bit sticky to the touch.
 If the dough seems dry or grainy, add 1 tsp. of water at a time until it reaches the desired consistency.
-Dry dough will yield dry tortillas, so be sure it's not dry!

-rolled out tortilla on parchment paper
+rolled out tortilla on parchment paper.

-Roll the dough into 6 equal-sized balls.
+Step #3: Roll the dough into six equal-sized balls.

-Heat a pancake griddle or pan over medium heat, around 350 degrees.
+Step #1: Heat a pancake griddle or pan over medium heat, around 350 degrees.

-Cook for around 10 seconds or as soon as the parchment easily pulls off.
+Step #3: Cook for around 10 seconds or as soon as the parchment easily pulls off.
 Then, flip, and cook for an additional 30 to 45 seconds.

 Set aside in a tortilla warmer or between 2 damp paper towels.
 Tortillas will soften as they set.